 Sleep on the south coast.

-For another epic adventure in Iceland, spend part of the day walking on a glacier.
+For another epic adventure in Iceland, spend part of the day hiking on a glacier.
 There are two ways to do this.

-Your second option is to drive out to Skaftafell and walk on Vatnajökull, Europe’s largest glacier.
+Your second option is to drive out to Skaftafell and hike on Vatnajökull, Europe’s largest glacier.
 This is what we did and it was awesome.

 We did the Glacier Explorer tour with Arctic Adventures and had an awesome experience.
 For three hours, we walked through crevasses and climbed up and over huge chunks of ice.